 Linden plays Bud as naive without being cloying.
 The script helps.
 In a lesser film, Bud would be judgmental.
 Here, he doesn’t object to the bootleg gin and he knows his way around a dice game.

-This isn’t a great film, but it’s not a bad one either.
-It held my interest and even offered a chuckle or two via Gibboney’s rapid-fire dialog.
-I may have watched Big City Blues for Bogart, but I enjoyed more than just his small role.
+Big City Blues isn’t a great film, but it’s not a bad one either.
+It held my interest and even offered a chuckle or two via Gibboney’s rapid-fire dialogue.
+I came for Bogart but enjoyed more than just his small role.